November 16, 2024

 13. Root Damage

-Root damage from handling, improper watering or pest infestations can cause drooping.
-If roots are damaged they cannot effectively absorb water and nutrients, causing the leaves to droop.
+If the roots are damaged they can’t absorb water and nutrients, which will make the leaves droop.

 Signs of Root Damage